santhoshse7en/santhoshse7en/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-222222?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/m-santhosh-kumar/)](https://www.linkedin.com/in/m-santhosh-kumar/)

-👨‍🎓 B.Tech in Computer Science and Engineering from SVEC, Tirupati (Class of 2018)
+Software Engineer with 4 Years of Experience

+- 💼 Currently working in the fintech sector, specializing in building APIs for banks and NBFCs.
+- 🔍 Continuously exploring new technologies to enhance the robustness and efficiency of solutions.
-- 🔭 I’m currently working on independent research.
+- 🔬 Open to collaborating on independent research projects.
-- 🌱 I’m currently learning to solve and build solution using Python.
+- 💻 Actively learning and building solutions using Python.
-- 📫 How to reach me: [santhoshse7en@gmail.com](mailto:santhoshse7en@gmail.com)
-- 📧 Check out my [portfolio website](https://msanthoshkumar.herokuapp.com/) to get to know me better
+- 📧 Reach out to me via email: [santhoshse7en@gmail.com](mailto:santhoshse7en@gmail.com)

 <br/>